NaiNonTH/sign-lang/README.md

-# Dash (Language)
+# sign-lang (Language)

-Written in JavaScript, Sign is a [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) inspired programming language, designed to be another fancy way to say "Hello, world."
+Written in JavaScript, sign-lang is a [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) inspired programming language, designed to be another fancy way to say "Hello, world."

 ## Table of Contents: